rajatverma212/rajatverma212.github.io/README.md

 ## About Me

 Hi!
-I'm Rajat, a Data Scientist with 8 years of experience, based in Delhi.
+I'm Rajat, a Data Scientist with 8 years of experience, based in Bangalore.
 I have a background in Industrial and Systems Engineering from IIT Kharagpur.
 I have extensive experience solving problems through Data Science in organizations across a range of industries, including retail, media, and consulting.
 My key interests lie in Natural Language Processing and Recommendation Systems.
 My approach centers on developing streamlined, high-impact solutions.
 Throughout my career, I've driven success through taking initiative, diligence, and an unwavering commitment to continuous improvement.

 Currently, I am working as a Lead Data Scientist at Decision Culture for The Home Depot.